ember-cli/rfcs/active/0000-prebuild-addons.md

 # Unresolved questions

 - Per-target installation of addons?
 Is it possible to publish multiple versions of addons with pre-built assets for different targets/environments?
 If so, this may fix the concerns over custom pre-builds.
-- For non-default targets, what happens?
-Are they opted out of all pre-building?
-Can they opt-in again if they know it is fine for their app?